NSGC Expert Media Panel

 NSGC Ancestry Expert

 Brianne Kirkpatrick is NSGC’s Ancestry expert and can discuss the use of genealogy and DNA testing for exploring family connections and genetic health risks.
-She can also provide insights into limitations and benefits of at-home genetic tests as well as special considerations and motivations for genetic testing by groups, such adoptees and donor conceived persons.
-She is an expert in issues related to incidental findings, ethical issues and the use of “raw data” from consumer genetic tests.
+She can also provide insights into limitations and benefits of at-home genetic tests as well as special considerations and motivations for genetic testing by groups,

 In addition to her work with NSGC, Kirkpatrick is a founder of Watershed DNA, a private practice specializing in ancestry testing and other direct-to-consumer tests.
 In addition to providing one-on-one consultations and custom projects through Watershed DNA, Brianne participates in a telegenetics network, Genome Medical.
 She is a member of the NSGC Digital Ambassador Program, which engages in promoting the role and value of genetic counselors via social media.
 She is active in the world of genetic genealogy both personally and professionally and frequently speaks, writes and blogs on the topic.